Why blockchain might be the answer to tackling food fraud

 Following the 2013 horsemeat scandal that tore across Europe, consumer trust in the food industry plummeted.
 Prior to the scandal it is thought that ninety percent of the consumer population felt confident when purchasing food at the supermarket.
 Now, though, the number has dropped to seven in ten.

-Further to this, according to a report from the Guardian, 38 percent of supermarket foods were found to be mislabelled or fraudulent, which inevitably tarnishes the retailer’s reputation.
+Further to this, according to a report from The Guardian, a British newspaper, 38 percent of supermarket foods were found to be mislabelled or fraudulent, which inevitably tarnishes the retailer’s reputation.

 In essence, food integrity took a big hit following the continent-wide scandal.